 Whichever of these technologies you decide to use to improve, transform, or even revolutionize your logistics, one thing is sure: 2019 will be the year for digital transformation.
 Digital change management must be on your agenda and you’ll have to look for technology providers that can help you to execute your logistics strategy.

-However, before investing a lot of money in all the fancy technologies, you must get right one thing: integrations can make or break your logistics operations.
+However, before investing a lot of money in all the fancy technologies, you must get the right one thing: integrations can make or break your logistics operations.
 Make sure to have an integration strategy in place that considers all those above-mentioned technologies and trends that you want to use in the future.
-Then you and your integration team or integration vendor can come up with the best approach to use integrations for implementing these cool game-changing technologies, so you can be sure that you’ll benefit from them on the long term.
+Then you and your integration team or integration vendor can come up with the best approach to use integrations for implementing these cool game-changing technologies, so you can be sure that you’ll benefit from them in the long term.